Azure-Samples/azure-search-power-skills/Text/TextSummarization/README.md

 This example uses the
 [Meantime News dataset](http://www.newsreader-project.eu/results/data/wikinews/), and some sample texts have been placed in the [data](data/) folder.

+This Power Skill includes a [Visual Studio Code dev container](https://code.visualstudio.com/docs/remote/containers).
+If you use the dev container then your development environment will be set up with all the required dependencies:

+- python 3
+- jupyter notebooks
+- tensorflow
+- Terraform
+- Docker client
+- Azure CLI

 ## Requirements

 In addition to the common requirements described in the root [README.md](https://github.com/Azure-Samples/azure-search-power-skills/blob/master/README.md)